r-o-b-o-t-o/strapi-azerothcore/README.md

 -   **User**: the MySQL user to connect with.
 Make sure that the user has access to the specified database.
 -   **Password**: the user's password

-You can press the "Test Connection" button to ensure Strapi is able to connect to your database properly.
+You can press the "🔌 Test Connection" button to ensure Strapi is able to connect to your database properly.

+### Permissions

+In the leftmost pane of the Strapi dashboard, go to "AzerothCore", then "Permissions" under the Settings category

+This page displays permission issues that would prevent standard usage of the AzerothCore plugin.
+Press the "🔨 Fix" button to fix the permissions.
+Feel free to ignore the recommendations on this page if you know what you're doing and would like to disable some of the plugin's features via the permissions system.

 ### Users & permissions plugin

 In the leftmost pane of the Strapi dashboard, go to "⚙️ Settings", then visit the links under the "Users & permissions plugin" section:

+#### Roles

+This section allows you to manage which API endpoints are accessible for logged-in users ("Authenticated" role) and unauthenticated users ("Public" role).

 #### Email templates